Famous puppeteers. Toys for adults. Dreams of Harlequin

 The role of detail in art

-(E. Raytorovskaya, artist, member of the Moscow Union of Artists and the Russian Union of Artists) - 8 hours
+(E. Raitorovskaya, artist, member of the Ministry of Agriculture and TSHR) - 8 hours

 Practical part